Family Friendly Itinerary in Japan for 10 Days

 Morning option 1: Kyoto Botanical Gardens

-This is not a very well-known destination and that makes it kind of hidden spot only known by locals.
-The closest station is Kitayama station and you need to take the Kyoto Municipal Subway for approximately 15 minutes from down town Kyoto or Kyoto station.
+This is not a very well-known destination and that makes it kind of a hidden spot only known by locals.
+The closest station is Kitayama Station and you need to take the Kyoto Municipal Subway for approximately 15 minutes from downtown Kyoto or Kyoto Station.
 From kids to adults, everyone can enjoy this botanical garden with over 120,000 plants from 12,000 species.
 Especially, from the middle of November to early December, this place is recommended to visit for the beautiful autumn foliage leaves!

 Morning option 2: Kinkakuji, Golden Pavilion